Melnne/Capstone-Employee-Survey-Project/README.md

 ### Exploratory Data Analysis

 - Which survey questions did respondents agree with or disagree with most?
-- Do you see any patterns or trends by department or role?
+- Is there any patterns or trends by department or role?
 - As an employer, what steps might you take to improve employee satisfaction based on the survey results?

 ### Data Analysis

 The first i did was download the CSV file and import it into power Query Editor.
-I noticed There are some empty cells(null values) and data types of some of the columns were incorrect.i went ahead replaced the  empty cells on the response column and response text column and changed the data types of the incorrect columns.
+I noticed There are some empty cells(null values) and the data types of some of the columns were incorrect.
+I went ahead and  replaced the  empty cells on the response column and response text column and changed the data types of the incorrect columns.

 ### Results and Findings